tom-sherman/blog/posts/11-remix-suspense-for-client-only-components.md

 Here we use a `<Suspense>` boundary to render a loading component on the server, and then render the `<Chat>` component on the client.
 This works because React will retry rendering trees inside a suspense boundary on the client after they throw an error on the server.

+If you're using a streaming server rendering API eg. `renderToReadableStream` then you should start using this today!

 This is great for Remix apps, especially if you're using client-only components.
 We can move our chat component into `chat.client.tsx` to ensure that it's never included in our server bundle.

 ```tsx